top of page

 PEER SUPPORT

 Supporting Certified Peer Supporters through policy initiatives and higher wages is essential for enhancing the effectiveness of recovery services.
-These individuals play a crucial role in the recovery process by providing guidance, empathy, and shared experiences to those struggling with substance use disorders.
 By implementing policies that ensure fair compensation, we can attract and retain skilled peer supporters, acknowledging their expertise and the invaluable support they offer.
+Additionally, investing in training and resources for peer supporters enhances their capacity to help others, ultimately leading to better recovery outcomes and healthier communities.